zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 # Link to a message or conversation

 Share permanent links to messages, threads, and streams.
-The Zulip project uses this feature extensively to link to Zulip conversations from our issue tracker.
+With Zulip, it's easy to to link to specific (parts of) conversations from issue trackers, documentation, or other external tools.

 ## Link to a stream or topic